winitzki/scall/tutorial/programming_dhall.md

 If the value `t0` had been a more deeply nested tree, we would need to expand the recursive definition of `h` more times.
 The required number of recursive calls is equal to the "recursion depth" of the value `t0`.
-(The subsection "Sizing up a Church-encoded type constructor" showed how to compute that depth for Church-encoded data types.)
+(The section "Size and depth of generic Church-encoded data" showed how to compute that depth for Church-encoded data types.)

 We can now generalize this example to an arbitrary application of a hylomorphism.
 For brevity, we denote `h = hylo coalg alg`.
-The function `h : t → r` is then defined by `h = alg . fmap h . coalg`.
+The function `h : t → r` is   defined recursively by `h = alg . fmap h . coalg`.
 When we apply `h` to some value `t0 : t`, we get: `h t0 = alg (fmap h (coalg t0))`.

-The recursion will terminate if, at some recursion depth, the expression `fmap (fmap (... (fmap f)...)) c` does not actually need to use the function `f`.
+The recursion will terminate if, after some recursion depth, the expression `fmap (fmap (... (fmap f)...)) c` no longer depends on the function `f`.
 We will then have `fmap (fmap (... (fmap f)...)) c == c`.
 At this point, the result `c` will be returned and no more recursive calls to `h` will be made.